 We are talking about cells belonging to the immune system.

-Mast cells were first described by Paul Ehrlich in 1878, since then they have been seen primarily as allergy effectors.
+Paul Ehrlich first described mast cells in 1878; they have been seen primarily as allergy effectors since then.

-Only in the last two decades have mast cells gained recognition for their participation in other physiological and pathological processes.
+In the last two decades, mast cells have gained recognition for their participation in other physiological and pathological processes.

 No one has been found with very few or no mast cells, indicating to some scientists that we may not be able to survive with very few mast cells.